Skip to content

 Modes

-The Dashboard Editor offers different modes that can be selected depending on the phase of development using the three buttons at the top right corner:
+The UI Editor offers different modes that can be selected depending on the phase of development using the three buttons at the top right corner:

 Edition modes